-More than 22,000 boys, girls, and adults are part of Scouts Victoria, from a wide range of cultural and religious backgrounds.
+More than 22,000 young people, and adults are part of Scouts Victoria, from a wide range of cultural and religious backgrounds.
 We’re diverse and inclusive, proudly supporting people with physical or intellectual disabilities so we can all enjoy adventurous activities.

 "Consistent with the national and international principles of Scouting, Scouts Victoria is open to all young people without distinction of origin, race or creed.
 Membership shall be voluntary, without distinction of gender or abilities."

 Scouting is all about the healthy development of young people, preparing them for a constructive and active life ahead.

 From the time they start school, children as young as five can become Joey Scouts.
 Older children and teens can join us along the way, even if they haven’t been involved in Scouting before.

 Scouts are aged from 5 to 25, and adventurous adults of any age are always welcome as new Leaders.

 Girls have been Scouts in Australia since the 1970s, and all our activities are equal opportunity.
 More than a third of our youth members are female.

 Gender diversity is also supported and respected.